The Road to Trust: Building Enclaves within Confidential VMs: Conclusions

 \section{Conclusions}

 Although confidential computing aims to protect the confidentiality and integrity of code and data within TEEs, it remains challenging to control code within CVMs since the feature-rich guest OS is free to load any code.
-In this paper, we present \sysname, a secure and efficient solution for maintaining control over the integrity of code and data in TEEs.
-By leveraging VMPL-based isolation, \sysname creates hardware enclaves inside guest VMs, which ensures remote attestation of trusted and measured code. \sysname is compatible with Intel SGX and easily integrated into existing systems.
-Our evaluation shows that \sysname incurs small overhead in most real-world applications.
+This paper presents \sysname, a secure and efficient solution for maintaining control over the integrity of code and data in TEEs. \sysname creates hardware enclaves inside CVMs with VMPL, which ensures remote attestation of trusted and measured code. \sysname is compatible with Intel SGX and easily integrated into existing systems. \sysname incurs a small overhead in most real-world applications.